carstingaxion/cbach-wp-gridster/README.md

 * Added Search to post_type blocks, to look for posts (and pages and custom post_types) usable as gridster-widgets
 * Updated german translation
 * Updated Icons
+* Clean post_metas on post deletion
+* Redirect Editor to workbench, if there are no gridster posts to show on /wp-admin/edit.php

 ### 1.0 ###
 * Initial release